whyjz/ncu-env-data-science/_sources/syllabus.md

 ## Course Goals

-- Familiar yourself with the language data scientists use to communicate.
+- Familiarize yourself with the language data scientists use to communicate.
 - Understand some of the most popular statistical models in environmental science.
-- Develop skills to process real data for insights.
+- Develop skills to process real data and gain insights.
-- Collaborate with your teammates for a big data science project.
+- Collaborate with your teammates on a big data science project.

 ## Prerequisites

 Before taking this course, you should already have the necessary knowledge about statistics and computer programming.
 Check out [this web page](https://scikit-learn.org/stable/tutorial/statistical_inference/supervised_learning.html) and see if you can understand most of the ideas and steps presented here within a reasonable reading time.

-If more than two questions in the Pre-course Quiz are challenging, I suggest you take introductory statistics/programming first.
+If more than two questions in the Pre-course Quiz are challenging, I suggest taking introductory statistics or programming first.

 ## Textbook